Robotic (Minimally Invasive) Repair Surgery

 While sitting nearby, the doctor will use lenses to look at a magnified 3-D image of the inside of the body.
 Another doctor will adjust the camera and tools.
 The robotic arms and tools will be guided by the surgeon.

 When the surgery is done, the tools will be removed.
-The incisions will be closed with stitches, surgical glue or staples.
-A bandage may be placed over the site.
+The incisions will be closed with stitches and surgical glue.